HOW TO CARE FOR

 YOUR NEW FLOORS

-• Do use a soft mop – we love the microfiber ones.
+• Do use a soft mop without the built in scrub brush options.
+We love the. soft microfiber mops.

 • Do not use detergents, abrasive cleaners or “mop and shine” products.
 These may leave a dull film behind.